 If you're unsure of whether something is acceptable, ask your supervisor or refrain from doing it.
 Remember, official University accounts represent official University views.
 Don't take actions that will reflect poorly on the University; save your personal use for your personal accounts.

-10. Am I allowed to use my personal device for University business?
+10. Am I allowed to use my personal device for University activities?

-Be aware that all devices—personal or University-owned—used to conduct University business are held to the University's information security standards.
+Be aware that all devices—personal or University-owned—used to conduct University activities are held to the University's information security standards.

 11. Am I allowed to download music, movies, and other media?

 There are lots of artists and companies producing music, games, television shows, movies, software, and other media.
 This media is protected by copyright laws such as the Digital Millennium Copyright Act.
 Anybody who violates copyright laws by illegally downloading copyrighted material is subject to fines and other legal action.

 To facilitate the exchange of scholarly information, the University does not restrict or filter network traffic.
 Your access to the University network does not, however, give you license to violate copyright laws.
 The University will cooperate with copyright holders to identify individuals who illegally share copyrighted materials.

 Do not illegally download copyrighted material.
 Remove peer-to-peer (P2P) file-sharing programs from your computer prior to coming to campus, and do not facilitate illegal file sharing or torrenting.

 12. Am I allowed to used my University-owned device to play games, listen to music, or browse the internet?